 With little or no sanitation system, outbreaks of cholera were frequent and devastating.
-Smallpox, Yellow Fever, and various other disease outbreaks were almost routine.
-Mass burials in the Old City Cemetery are now just a vacant lot, but contain the remains of hundreds of early settlers with no marker or clear record of who they were.
+Smallpox, Yellow Fever, and various other disease outbreaks were routine.
+Mass unmarked burials in the Old City Cemetery contain the remains of hundreds of nameless pioneers.
+They came to Galena seeking prosperity, but instead found death.

-There was an ongoing threat of attack from the indigenous communities (in retaliation for injustices inflicted upon them).
-Travel to and from Galena could be deadly - not only from indigenous people as you trespassed through their lands, but the perilous river crossings and sometimes rocky, sometimes swampy terrain would also tempt your fate.
+There was also the ongoing threat of attack from the indigenous communities (in retaliation for injustices inflicted upon them).
+Travel to and from Galena could be deadly - not only the threat of indigenous people as you trespassed through their lands, but river crossings and sometimes rocky, sometimes swampy terrain would also tempt your fate.
 And that is only if you travel over land.

-River travel had it's own litany of horrors - the Mississippi River was a constantly moving channel, with rocky rapids and submerged obstacles invisible in the muddy water always threatening to tear holes in any boat that passed.
+River travel had another litany of horrors - the Mississippi River was a constantly moving channel, with rocky rapids and submerged obstacles invisible in the muddy water always threatening to tear holes in any boat that passed.
 Going upstream meant polling, towing, or bushwhacking.
-With the advent of the steam engine, travel upstream got easier but far more deadly - fires destroyed many a steamboat, and scalding steam from exploding boilers burned many victims (leading to the creation of maritime or "marine hospitals," including the one in Galena).
-Trains would prove no safer, with one trainload headed for the Civil War derailed south of Galena, killing all on board.
+With the advent of the steam engine, travel upstream got easier but far more deadly - fires destroyed many a steamboat, and scalding steam from exploding boilers burned many victims (leading to the creation of maritime or "marine" hospitals, including the one in Galena).
+Trains would prove no safer, with one trainload of recruits headed for the Civil War colliding with a freight train south of Galena, killing all on board.

 From left, first full building is 515 S Main St,